hivepro/hivepro/Procure-a-SQL-Server-Database.md

 <br>**_TAKE NOTE:_** The **Server name** will be used within the HivePro install process

 ### Choose a Database User
 - You may use the SQL Server Administrator credentials for installing and running HivePro.
-If you choose this option, no additional database administrationis required; you may proceed directly to [Install HivePro](Install.md).
+If you choose this option, no additional database administration is required; you may proceed directly to [Install HivePro](Install.md).
 - You may create a new user specifically for HivePro and the database you created.
 If you choose this option, proceed to [Create a Database User](Procure-a-SQL-Server-Database.md#Create-a-Database-User) below.

 ### Create a Database User